 Amazing Moments Photobooth is the first family owned and operated digital photobooth rental company based in Central Illinois.
 During Momence Heritage Day Amazing Moments will provide a vintage theme so you can capture a “free” keepsake that is fun for all ages.
 The photobooth will be available from 1-4pm.
-Also, the Graham House will be adorned with an amazing collection of period clothing.
+The Graham House will be open from 12:30-5:30.

 "Music of the 1940's" will be presented on Heritage Day at the Momence Farm Museum.
 Ron Selle and Darlene Agner, museum curators, will take you, through song and story, on a sentimental journey back to those marvelous days of the 1940’s.
 Enjoy the music of Glenn Miller, The Andrew Sisters, Tommy Dorsey, Cab Calloway, Bing Crosby, Doris Day and others and sing along to a stirring salute the Armed Forces!
 The show will be presented at 2pm.

 Stanford's Battery of Illinois is an educational non-profit organization that is dedicated to preserving Civil War history through School Presentations, Living History Displays, Large Scale Public Reenactments and Interactive Camp Activities.
 The Stanford Battery will feature re-enactors from Illinois and Indiana who will educate the public on how the average soldier lived during one of the most prolific eras in US History.
 Every event and battle helped mold our country into what it is today.
 A premier living history that includes a Civil War camp, cannons, displays, and more will be featured in this action-packed event from 12:30-5:30.